WebwareForPython/w4py3/docs/overview.rst

 Feedback, Contributing and Support
 ----------------------------------

-You can use the `discussion mailing list`_ to give feedback, discuss features and get help using Webware.

-You can also report issues_ and send in `pull requests`_ using the `GitHub project page`_ of Webware for Python 3.
+You can report issues_ and send in `pull requests`_ using the `GitHub project page`_ of Webware for Python 3.
+If you want to be notified when new `releases`_ are available, you can use the "Watch" feature of GitHub.

-You can keep up on new releases through the very low traffic `announcement mailing list`_ or subscribing to `releases`_ on GitHub.

 .. _Webware for Python 3: https://webwareforpython.github.io/w4py3/
 .. _original project: https://webwareforpython.github.io/w4py/